simingz/lab_website/content/home/welcome.md

   css_class:
 ---

-The Zhao Research Group focuses on
+The Zhao Research Group focuses on deciphering the genetic etiology of human diseases, in particular, cancer.
+We develop computational methods to analyze a variety of genomic data, such as genotype, transcriptomic and epigenomic data, and translate such data into knowlege of human diseases.